 Discover 4,000-year-old history in a place built for hiking and meditation.
 Supermarkets and cell reception are few and far between, but that’s part of its charm.
 Robert Louis Stevenson famously wrote about the area in ‘Travels with a Donkey,’ and you can follow his route yourself – donkey included.

 There are several small villages worth visiting in the Cévennes, including the fortified La-Garde-Guerin and the attractive village of Le Pont-de-Montvert.
 Experienced hikers have a choice of hiking routes, but you can climb Mont Aigoual and most of Mont Lozere, the region’s highest point, easily by car.

-Montpellier is a lively city that’s often overlooked.
+One of the fastest growing cities in France, Montpellier is a lively place that’s often overlooked.
 But with its incredible architecture and old-world charm, it’s definitely worth a visit.

 Most notable is its 13th-century Gothic Saint-Pierre Cathedral with its dramatic twin pillars and the Porte du Peyrou (Arc de Triomphe).